-Decline in acute upper gastrointestinal bleeding during Covid-19 pandemic after lockdown in Austria
+Decline in acute upper gastrointestinal bleeding during COVID-19 pandemic after initiation of lockdown in Austria

 Received: 18 April 2020

 Accepted: 14 May 2020

 - 1 Zhu N, Zhang D, Wang W. et al. A novel coronavirus from patients with pneumonia in China, 2019.
 N Engl J Med 2020; 382: 727-733

 - 2 Chen N, Zhou M, Dong X. et al. Epidemiological and clinical characteristics of 99 cases of 2019 novel coronavirus pneumonia in Wuhan, China: a descriptive study.
 Lancet 2020; 395: 507-513

 - 3 Ng SC, Tilg H. COVID-19 and the gastrointestinal tract: more than meets the eye.
 Gut 2020; DOI: 10.1136/gutjnl-2020-321195.

 - 4 Zhang Y, Xiao M, Zhang S. et al. Coagulopathy and antiphospholipid antibodies in patients with Covid-19.
 N Engl J Med 2020; DOI: 10.1056/NEJMc2007575.